WHO I AM

 WHERE I LIVE

-From 2016-2020, in a Craftsman bungalow in Pasadena, CA that was been divided into eight apartments.
+From 2016-2021, in a Craftsman bungalow in Pasadena, CA that was divided into eight apartments.

 Mine, a small ship-snug one-bedroom, featured a balcony full of succulents and aloes, a native plant garden, two hummingbird feeders, several ancient camellia bushes that came up to the second floor, a sky full of wild parrots, aching tree-filtered light, neighbors who formed a challenging and ever-surprising ecosystem, and a landlord who viewed OUR HOME as on ONGOING CONSTRUCTION SITE.

 WHERE I COME FROM